G00236920/DataQuery/Problem 2/ReadMe.txt

 	To find a response in Curl :

-	- Open Terminal or Command Prompt
+	- Open a Cmd and cd to file Path
+	- Build the Go Prgram using Command Go Build 01GuessingGame.go
+	- The type 01GuessingGame or ./01GuessingGame in terminal
 	- Type :  curl -I http://localhost:8080/test

 	- RESULT :